ankurpatel18/Swaminarayan-Dhun-Alexa-Skills/README.md

 # Swaminarayan Dhun - Alexa Skills

-This skill right now playing only dhun but I am going to add more kirtans ans bhajans.
+This skill right now playing only dhun but I am going to add more kirtans ans bhajans, which includes New Morning Aarti, Evening Arti, Thal, Chesta etc.